 - Students can also consider Kenzie Academy, a full-time tech bootcamp that offers in-person and online courses in 2 tracks: software engineering & UX design and front-end engineering.
 Learn more about Kenzie Academy in our review.

-- Similarly, Actualize, Hack Reactor, Rithm School, and App Academy offer online and in-person courses for software engineering.
+- Similarly, Actualize, Hack Reactor, Rithm School, Nucamp, Turing, Code Fellows, devCodeCamp, Launch Academy, and App Academy offer online and in-person courses for software engineering.

 - One of the most well known bootcamps is General Assembly, which offers full-time, part-time, and 1-day courses on a variety of topics like software engineering, data science, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.

-- With tracks in software engineering, Thinkful and Galvanize are tech bootcamps that can help aspiring engineers learn the necessary skills.
+- With tracks in software engineering, Thinkful, Fullstack Academy, Byte Academy, and Galvanize are tech bootcamps that can help aspiring engineers learn the necessary skills.

-- Similarly, Lambda School, General Assembly, Coding Dojo, and Altcademy, offer bootcamps in software engineering and other topics.
+- Similarly, Lambda School, Coding Dojo, Zip Code Wilmington, and Altcademy, offer bootcamps in software engineering and other topics.

 - Those preparing for mid-to-senior engineering roles should check out Codesmith, a more advanced bootcamp.